-- 7. Recognising the complexity and geographical layers to the inward investment landscape in the Midlands and in line with the Harrington Review recommendations, regional partners should work together to "hide the wiring" and present a clear front door to international investors, with a smooth 'investor-first' experience provided to capitalise on interest, triage opportunities and ensure investment is converted. - 8.
+- 7. Recognising the complexity and geographical layers to the inward investment landscape in the Midlands, and in line with the Harrington Review recommendations, regional partners should work together to 'hide the wiring' and present a clear front door to international investors, with a smooth 'investor-first' experience provided to capitalise on interest, triage opportunities and ensure investment is converted - 8.
 The Midlands Engine Partnership should continue to provide the region with a convening, evidence base and advocacy service to support partners in the inward investment space.
-This includes the Midlands Investment Portfolio, the Midlands Global & Investment Scorecard, the Midlands Product Taskforce, the Midlands Trade & Investment Advisory Forum and its direct support for a limited number of investment promotion platforms where partners will benefit from a scaled, pan-regional approach (i.e. UKREIIF, MIPIM, London Tech Week). - 9.
-The Midlands Engine Partnership should also continue to support the region through the support and catalyst of innovative practice and 'proof-of-concept' initiatives that help position the region effectively to shape policy and access national government pilot funding.
-This includes
+This includes the Midlands Investment Portfolio, the Midlands Global and Investment Scorecard, the Midlands Product Taskforce, the Midlands Trade and Investment Advisory Forum, and direct support for a limited number of investment promotion platforms where partners will benefit from a scaled, pan-regional approach (i.e. UKREIIF, MIPIM, London Tech Week).

-- its Investment Potential of Clusters Programme and the Universities as drivers of trade and investment programme/ Invest in UK University R&D Midlands Campaign. - 10.
-To address 1) the complexity, stretched resources and funding 'cliff-edges' facing several IPAs within the East Midlands; 2) current poor inward investment performance and 3) to take the opportunities provided by Devolution and initiatives in or near the East Midlands (such as the East Midlands Freeport and the East Midlands Investment Zone), the East Midlands County Combined Authority Mayor should commission a rapid review of inward investment and business support in the EMCCA geography, with a view to evaluating the benefits of an establishing a CA-level inward investment agency/ growth company.
-This exploration should take into account the imperative to retain current expertise and resources in the light of the financial challenges facing Local Authorities in the East Midlands, as well as the potential expansion of a delivery and partnership model to areas beyond the current EMCCA footprint. - 11.
-That the region supports efforts to advocate for a sustainable, reliable and long-term funding solution for the West Midlands Growth Company that enables it to continue to provide the growth in inward investment that was delivered from its Commonwealth Games Business and Tourism Programme. - 12.
-That this exercise be repeated in greater detail to benchmark international competitors and their resourcing, but specifically how those resources are allocated: beyond incentives can we identify and emulate best practice in sub-national inward investment structures and systems?
+- 9. The Midlands Engine Partnership should also continue to support the region through the support and catalysis of innovative practice and 'proof-of-concept' initiatives that help to effectively position the region to shape policy and access national government pilot funding.
+This includes the Investment Potential of Clusters Programme and the Universities as drivers of trade and investment programme/Invest in UK University R&D Midlands Campaign. - 10.
+To address 1) the complexity, stretched resources and funding 'cliff-edges' facing several IPAs in the East Midlands; 2) current poor inward investment performance, and 3) the opportunities provided by devolution and initiatives in or near the East Midlands (such as the East Midlands Freeport and the East Midlands Investment Zone), the East Midlands County Combined Authority Mayor should commission a rapid review of inward investment and business support in the EMCCA geography, with a view to evaluating the benefits of establishing a CA-level inward investment agency/growth company.
+This exploration should take into account the imperative to retain current expertise and resources in the light of the financial challenges facing local authorities in the East Midlands, as well as the potential expansion of a delivery and partnership model to areas beyond the current EMCCA footprint. - 11.
+The region should support efforts to advocate for a sustainable, reliable and long-term funding solution for the West Midlands Growth Company that enables it to maintain the growth in inward investment that was delivered from its Commonwealth Games Business and Tourism Programme - 12.
+This exercise should be repeated in greater detail to benchmark international competitors and their resourcing and, more specifically, how those resources are allocated; beyond incentives, can we identify and emulate best practice in sub-national inward investment structures and systems?